 The BBF adult (or senior) leagues are split by ability and geographical location into several divisions.
 There are four tiers of competitive play, ranging from (the top level of skill and competiton):

 The District Administrator for Little League in the UK is BaseballSoftballUK (BSUK).
-BSUK is in charge of organising, setting fees and eligibility for Little League in the UK.
-For any club team wanting to be eligible to any Little League tournament or competition it is required to register and pay a fee to the BBF (as the national governing body of baseball in the UK) according to Little League rules.
+BSUK is in charge of organising, setting fees and eligibility requirements for Little League in the UK.
+For any club team wanting to be eligible for any Little League tournament or competition, it is required to register and pay a fee to the BBF (as the national governing body of baseball in the UK) as required by Little League rules.

-Regular season games are organised to be played between March and June, with the UK Little League Qualifier Tournament scheduled in June at Farnham Park.
-This Little League Qualifiers will determine which teams (from fully registered clubs in the BBF) will represent Great Britain in the European Little League Qualifiers being held in June and July in europe.
+Regular season games are scheduled between April and June, with the UK Little League Qualifier Tournament planned in June at Farnham Park.
+These Little League Qualifiers will determine which teams (from fully registered clubs in the BBF) will represent Great Britain in the European Little League Qualifiers in June and July in Europe.
 Successful teams would ultimately progress to the Little League World Series tournaments held at various locations in the United States in August.

 Additionally, the BBF supports the Play Ball programme run by BaseballSoftballUK, which introduces children aged 8-12 to bat and ball games, usually through their schools or a local league scheme.

 To find a youth baseball programme that is local to you, please click the link below: